Kennett Consolidated School District

-The Kennett Consolidated School District (abbreviated as KCSD) is a large, suburban, public school district serving portions of Chester County, Pennsylvania.
+The Kennett Consolidated School District (abbreviated as KCSD) is a large, suburban, public school district serving about 4,000 students from portions of Chester County, Pennsylvania.
 It is centered on the borough of Kennett Square and also incorporates Kennett Township, New Garden Township, and the southern portion of East Marlborough Twp.
 The district encompasses approximately 35 sqmi.
 According to 2000 federal census data, it serves a resident population of 27,124.

 The district operates five schools: Greenwood Elementary, Bancroft Elementary, Mary D. Lang Kindergarten Center, New Garden Elementary, Kennett Middle School, and Kennett High School.

 Extracurriculars

 The district offers a variety of clubs, activities and sports to pupils in the high school and middle school.